 What is the best time to visit Russia?
 The answer highly depends on what you want to do.
 Every season has its advantages and disadvantages.
 Some summer activities and sights are not available in winter.
 But I’m sure that visitors will find plenty of interesting things to do in Russia not depending on the time of their visit.

 In this post, I give my own opinion, based mostly on weather conditions.
 The warmer the weather is, the more pleasant the trip could be, as for me.
 Feel free to agree or to disagree.

-May — September: Best Time to Visit Russia
+May — September: The Best Time to Visit Russia

 Advantages are multiple: good weather allows to spend much time outside, as well as to enjoy summer terraces of restaurants.
-As well as boat trips.
-Famous white nights in St. Petersburg can be seen only from May to August.
-Gigs on the squares, festivals in the parks… What else can I say to encourage you to come to Russia in summer?
+Boat trips, like a boat trip on rivers and channel in St Petersburg, for instance, are a summer must-do.
+Famous white nights in St Petersburg can be seen only from May to August.
+Concerts on the squares, open-air festivals in the parks… What else can I say to encourage you to come to Russia in summer?

 The only disadvantage: all the touristy places are very busy.
 Crowds at the entrance to popular museums (and inside the museums) are sometimes scary.
-What you can do to escape these crowds:
+However, there are some tricks which could help to avoid long lines and crowds:

 - go on a tour with a private guide.
 Usually, private guides book entrance tickets in advance, so you don’t have to wait in line for tickets;

 - avoid most popular museums, opt for less known hidden gems (for example, if you visit Peterhof, skip the Grand Peterhof Palace and go to the Monplaisir Palace situated at the same park);